kivy/kivy/README.md

 Licenses
 --------

-- Kivy is licensed under the terms of the MIT, check the LICENSE file.
+- Kivy is licensed under the terms of the MIT.
+Please refer to the LICENSE file.
 - The provided fonts DroidSans.ttf and DroidSansMono.ttf are licensed under the terms of the Apache 2.0 License.
 The license can be found at http://www.apache.org/licenses/LICENSE-2.0
-- The current UI design has been adapted from Moblintouch theme's SVGs, licensed under the terms of the LGPL 2.1.
+- The current UI design has been adapted from Moblintouch theme's SVGs and is licensed under the terms of the LGPL 2.1.